What are Mixed Texture Foods?

 - Only the Solids: After swallowing the liquid portion, take a spoonful of just the solid bits, making sure to drain off any excess liquid.
 This method eliminates the challenge of dealing with two different textures in your mouth at once.

-By alternating between the two components, you can relish the full flavor of your favorite mixed texture dishes while reducing the risk of choking or aspiration.
+By alternating between the two components, you can relish the full flavor of your favorite mixed texture foods while reducing the risk of choking or aspiration.

 Remember, it’s always a good idea to consult with speech language pathologist (SLP) for personalized advice on managing swallowing difficulties associated with Parkinson’s.
 Seek out a clinical swallowing assessment with an SLP near you.